Marcianos vs. Mexicanos: Casting

 The voice cast consists of well-known Mexican talent, to which some have shared their satisfaction and call it "funny".

-Adal Ramones, who plays the main protagonist 'El Chacas', calls the project "a very funny animated film" as the film is his first effort in an adult-themed animated production.
-"My character is called (or nicknamed) 'Chacas', and he's literally a neighborhood boy who along with other people who represent various stereotypes of the Mexican, are recruited to fight against the aliens that have already invaded the entire world, except our country," said Ramones.
+Adal Ramones, who plays the main protagonist 'El Chacas', calls the project "a very funny animated film" as the film is his first effort in an animated production aimed at a older audience.
+"My character is called (or nicknamed) 'Chacas', and he's literally a neighborhood boy who along with other people who represent Mexican stereotypes, are recruited to fight against the aliens that have already invaded the entire world, except our country," said Ramones.
 "It's a very funny animated film because it's the first time I've seen a production of this kind in comedy that is not for children, but for teenagers and adults really because it's very funny, very picaresque and a portrait of how we Mexicans are."
-The Mexican actor had previous voice-acting experience in other animated films, such as the Spanish-language version of Pixar's A Bug's Life, and Animex's El Americano.
+Ramones had previous voice-acting experience in other animated films, such as the Spanish-language version of A Bug's Life, and El Americano.

 Actress Martha Higareda, who voices 'El Zafiro', stated she is very satisfied with her voice work in the film, saying that she is "proud" to be in a film produced by Huevocartoon, a company in which she praised the filmmakers for achievement to revive the Mexican animation industry, which was not common in the country's film industry.
 For her role, she had to change her voice to a 'smoother'-like to match the 'sexy' trait of her character.
 "I had to change because I have [a] very sharp[,] and [for] 'Zafiro's voice[,] I demanded something much more dense," said Higareda.
 Higareda has had previous voice work experience in the Spanish dub version of Warner Bros.'
 Storks, La Leyenda de la Nahuala, and a guest role in Cartoon Network's Steven Universe.
 "I really enjoyed it, I had to do it with Storks[.]
-I hope that Marcianos vs. Mexicanos is one more I can do, said Higareda.
+I hope that Marcianos vs. Mexicanos is one more I can do," said Higareda.

 Angélica Vale, who voices 'La Tlacoyito', have also shared her 'satisfying' experience with working with the filmmakers.
 Vale had previously collaborated with the past productions by Huevocartoon.
 "My love for the Riva Palacio is something much stronger than anything.
 I think they are two very talented guys and how could I say no?
 I flattered and happy that they give chance to return to be with them in a movie no longer [in] Huevos but as the 'Tlacoyito'.

 Other talents include Omar Chaparro, who previously collaborated with Huevocartoon for Un gallo con muchos huevos, Eduardo Manzano, and ufologist Jaime Maussan, among others.

 Animation

-The film is produced with 2D traditional animation using Toon Boom Harmony software.
+The film´s animation mixes both traditional animation and CGI using Toon Boom Harmony software.